bjackman/locali-ci/CHAOS.md

  - Would be nice to have a way to make the result cache invalidation logic aware of config (or other) files that the test command refers to.
  - Probably want a (default?) option to merge stderr and stdout.
+   I started implementing this as a `get` command but there's a few things to think through carefully.
+    - What should the CLI be?
+I think `get` was a bit weird.
+Usecases are:
+      - Testing Limmat
+      - Grabbing cached artifacts.
+      - Checking the result of tests in scripts
+      The artifacts one is the most "real" I think.
+But, we don't even support saving artifacts yet.
+Next question is - I think this command should fail when the relevant test failed.
+Should it just repeat the exit code of the test?
+I think so,  but arguably it's kinda confusing because you can't tell if that's the exit code produced by limmat or by the test.
  - Support configuring a shell, with the default based on the user's system-level configuration (`getent`).
  - Probably need to have the system handle cleaning the worktree for you.
 If